DataBooth/duckdb-utils/docs/cli.rst

 SpatiaLite helpers
 ==================

-`SpatiaLite <https://www.gaia-gis.it/fossil/libspatialite/home>`_ adds geographic capability to SQLite (similar to how PostGIS builds on PostgreSQL).
+`SpatiaLite <https://www.gaia-gis.it/fossil/libspatialite/home>`_ adds geographic capability to DuckDB (similar to how PostGIS builds on PostgreSQL).
 The `SpatiaLite cookbook <http://www.gaia-gis.it/gaia-sins/spatialite-cookbook-5/index.html>`__ is a good resource for learning what's possible with it.

-You can convert an existing table to a geographic table by adding a geometry column, use the ``sqlite-utils add-geometry-column`` command:
+You can convert an existing table to a geographic table by adding a geometry column, use the ``duckdb-utils add-geometry-column`` command:

 .. code-block:: bash

-    sqlite-utils add-geometry-column spatial.db locations geometry --type POLYGON --srid 4326
+    duckdb-utils add-geometry-column spatial.duckdb locations geometry --type POLYGON --srid 4326

 The table (``locations`` in the example above) must already exist before adding a geometry column.
-Use ``sqlite-utils create-table`` first, then ``add-geometry-column``.
+Use ``duckdb-utils create-table`` first, then ``add-geometry-column``.

 Use the ``--type`` option to specify a geometry type.
 By default, ``add-geometry-column`` uses a generic ``GEOMETRY``, which will work with any type, though it may not be supported by some desktop GIS applications.